SkoolNotes/Taproot/2020ML301/KBValidation.md

 ### Overfitting

-Training *to well* to our dateset making it not applicable to the real world.
+Training *to well* to our dateset, making it not applicable to the real world / other data.